cguardia/Dallinger/docs/source/developing_dallinger_setup_guide.rst

     mkvirtualenv Dallinger --python /usr/bin/python

-If you are using another python (eg custom installed Python 3.x on Ubuntu 14.04)
+If you are using another python (e.g. custom installed Python 3.x on Ubuntu 14.04)
 ::

     mkvirtualenv Dallinger --python <specify_your_python_path_here>